brannerchinese/Version-Control-System/README.md

 Simple version control system.

 This project was done as part of the [Iron Forger](https://hackpad.com/Week-3-Make-a-Local-Version-Control-System-NZ1n98nFktQ), which some alums of [Hacker School](http://hackerschool.com) organized in the summer of 2014.
+Please see the description at that link for the goals of the assignment and other completed versions of the project.

 ### How to install and run.